 Open Air has some drawbacks too.
-As the hot air blows hot air through every side of the card, temperatures inside the cabinet might get increases, and thus the other components temp too.
-It is recommended to having a good airflow inside the cabinet.
+As the hot air blows hot air through every side of the card, temperatures inside the cabinet might get increase, and thus the other components temp too.
+It is recommended to have a good airflow inside the cabinet.

 Performance-wise blower fan cooler performs slightly below open-air.
 Also, it produced more noise too.

 Last, we have liquid cooling.
 Similar to CPU liquid cooling it works exactly the same.
 Using liquid to cool the GPU by circulating on the chip surface.
 Building your own custom liquid cooling on GPU is extremely hard and expensive.
 In fact harder than CPU liquid cooling.
 However, performance-wise this is the best cooling you can have on your PC also it produces less noise than the other two.